St. Patrick - St. Anthony Church (Hartford, Connecticut): Saint Patrick

+Saint Anthony

 St. Anthony's was the founded as the national parish for the Italian community of Hartford in the 1890s.
 When the founding pastor, Angelo Chicaglione, returned to Italy in February 1895, he was succeeded by his assistant, Edward Flannery.
 The parish moved to Market Street in 1921, however the new building was seriously damaged by flooding in 1936 and 1938.
 In the 1950s, redevelopment eliminated much of the Italian neighborhood served by St. Anthony.
 After Saint Anthony parish was merged with Saint Patrick parish in 1958, the Market Street church building was sold to the city and demolished for redevelopment.

 In 1990, the Franciscan Friars were invited to serve at the parish, and begin an urban outreach ministry.